regb/scabolic/README.md

   <img height="300px" src="/logo/cafesat2.jpg" />
 </p>

-CafeSat is the tool interface to the SAT solver in Scabolic.
+CafeSat is the tool interface to the SMT solver in Scabolic.
 To build CafeSat:

     sbt clean
     sbt compile